Spanish minister says Israeli cycling team should be expelled from Vuelta after protest

 Thursday’s stage went as planned without any more protests.
 It was held in the rural Cantabria region.

-Former Tour de France champion Jonas Vingegaard leads the three-week race after 12 stages.
+Former Tour de France champion Jonas Vingegaard leads the three-week race after 12 stages, with the Grand Tour ending in Madrid on September 14.